ReactiveDrop/reactivedrop_translations/README.md

 ### Changing English strings

 If you change an English string in a way that does not require editing other languages (such as fixing a typo that doesn't change the meaning), you need to also change the `[english]` copy of the string in each of the other language files that have it translated.
-Adding new English strings or changing strings in a way that does require re-translation is handled by the sync script in the utils folder.
+Adding new English strings or changing strings in a way that does require re-translation is handled by the sync script/executeable in the utils folder.

 ### How to test your translation before submitting it